Private health insurance premiums in old age: How much are they?

 Not all private health insurances are the same:

 When comparing offers, also find out what reserves the insurance company builds up and where and how these are invested. ottonova, for example, builds up high reserves for you.
-We invest around 50% of your premium - and conservatively: ottonova assumes an interest rate of 1.25% per year - which is around 1.25% below the market average.
+We invest around 50% of your premium - and calculate the premium with a conservative and realistic interest rate.
+And 90% of all higher-than-expected revenues will be invested in future premium stability.

 If you opt for private health insurance, there is one important principle for relaxed aging: Cheap tariffs are not worth it.
 Because at the latest in old age, when you are ill more often, the gaps in benefits of these tariffs drive your costs up to dizzying heights.
 In addition, these plans have fewer provisions for old age.
 If you haven't put money aside elsewhere or can't return to the public health insurance (GKV), the only way out is the basic tariff.
-This costs at most as much as the maximum contribution to the GKV.
-By taking into account the aging reserves when changing to the basic tariff, the contribution is still below the maximum contribution in the GKV.
-The Internet is full of such horror stories, but you can easily avoid them by not letting yourself be fooled by su
+This costs at most as much as the maximum contribution to public health insurance.
+By taking into account the aging reserves when changing to the basic tariff, the contribution is still below the maximum contribution in public heath insurance.

 Espen Markus - originally from Norway - is sales agent in ottonova's English sales team.
 He's in contact with potential customers every day and answers Expats' questions about German health insurance.